jasongrimes/grimesit-mm/_pages/about.md

 I helped start-up, scale and operate [**ProZ.com**](https://www.proz.com/), now the world’s largest network of professional translators and linguists, and a good model of a long-term profitable, bootstrapped small business.
-It was successful, so I did that for a long time.
+It was successful so I did that a long time.

 Now I own **Grimes IT, LLC**,
 the legal entity under which I provide